 Making Success a Habit with Discipline

 The uncomfortable truth about success is that it doesn’t come from single heroic moments, and it’s rarely a result of talent alone.
-It comes from diligent effort, consistently invested over time.
-Those who succeed are those who build a life where success is the only reasonable outcome.
+Instead, it comes from diligent effort, consistently invested over time.
+Moreover, those who succeed do so by building a life where success is the only reasonable outcome.

 Discipline is frequently misunderstood.
 It is not simply a brick you can swing to overpower distraction, fatigue, and other internal obstacles in the way of your goals.
-That actually better describes willpower, another crucial but fatally misunderstood tool for success.
+That better describes willpower, another crucial tool for success.

 Discipline is more like willpower’s uptight cousin.
 From the outside, it may even look boring.
 But the truth is, it’s anything but.
 Rather than overpowering the natural impulses of a tired mind, discipline circumvents those impulses by building up patterns of productive behaviors.

-When you repeatedly make positive, forward-thinking choices, then with time those choices will become your default.
-That is the way you act when you’re not consciously thinking about it.
+When you repeatedly make positive, forward-thinking choices, then with time, those choices will become your default.
+That is how you act when you’re not consciously thinking about it.
 And that is the space where you can start making success a habit.

 Creating Discipline Through Systems